agentzh2m/tothepast_cardgame_frontend/README.md

 ## testing tip
-* download chrome extension called 'SessionBox' to be able to open new session in new tab
+* download chrome extension called 'SessionBox' to be able to open new session in new tab \n since this is a 4-kind-of-realtime-player-only game.

 ## Build Setup